rramachand21-zz/appsvcdemobyos/README.md

 <b>Steps to deploy to Azure App Service:</b>

 1. Create an Azure Blob Storage or Azure Files share - https://docs.microsoft.com/en-us/azure/storage/
+2. Upload the contents of this <a href="https://github.com/rramachand21/appsvcdemobyos/blob/master/wwwroot_upload_to_storage.zip">folder</a> to your azure storage.
-2. Create an Azure App Service on Linux or Web App for Containers - https://docs.microsoft.com/en-us/azure/app-service/containers/
+3. Create an Azure App Service on Linux or Web App for Containers - https://docs.microsoft.com/en-us/azure/app-service/containers/
-3. Link the Azure Blob storage container or Azure Files share with the Azure App Service - the mount path to use is /home/site/wwwroot/wwwroot
+4. Link the Azure Blob storage container or Azure Files share with the Azure App Service - the mount path to use is /home/site/wwwroot/wwwroot

 <b>Sample Az CLI command:</b>
 <br/>